SirPepe/ornament/Readme.md

 console.log(test.foo); // only type checks with the above interface declaration
 ```

+It is entirely possible to register base class and subclasses with separate tag
+names.

 ### `@enhance()`

 **Class decorator** to set up attribute observation and lifecycle hooks